-The theme of the 2018 Launceston Conference is Transformations.
+The theme of the 2019 Sydney Conference is Evaluation un-boxed

-When submitting a proposal for the main conference program, please ensure that your proposed presentation reflects the conference theme, Transformations.
-Think about the range of audiences who may be interested in your proposal and make sure you write it inclusively.
-Presentations should be very engaging, interesting and encourage audience participation.
+When submitting a proposal for the main conference program, please ensure that your proposed presentation reflects the conference theme, Evaluation un-boxed, and one of the sub-themes.

 Blind Peer Review: The AES conference uses double-blind review when assessing conference proposals.
 This means that author identities are concealed from the reviewers, and vice versa, throughout the review process.
 Please ensure that the proposal is prepared in a way that does not give away your identity.